ppfmirador/biciregistro-app/README.md

   ```bash
   npm run build
   ```
-- **Deploy to Firebase:** The project is configured for Firebase App Hosting.
+- **Deploy to Firebase:** The project is configured for Firebase Hosting.
 Deploy all services with:
   ```bash
   firebase deploy
   ```